Skip to main content

 5-Day Backpacking Itinerary

-5-day Lost Coast Trail backpacking itinerary.
+A complete Lost Coast trail guide and 5-day backpacking itinerary.
 The classic 25-mile point-to-point from Mattole Beach to Black Sands Beach through California's wildest, roadless coastline, planned around the tides, the permit, and the shuttle.

 See the route